Korean painting: Goguryeo painters

 Goguryeo art, preserved largely in tomb paintings, is noted for the vigour of its imagery.
 Finely detailed art can be seen in Goguryeo tombs and other murals.
 Many of the art pieces has an original style of painting.

 Goguryeo tomb murals date from around AD 500 during the Goguryeo period, 37 BC-AD 668.
 These magnificent, still strongly colored murals show daily life and Korean mythologies of the time.
 By 2005, 70 murals had been found, mostly in the Taedong river basin near Pyongyang, the Anak area in South Hwanghae Province.

 Goryeo Dynasty

 During the Goryeo dynasty exceptionally beautiful paintings were produced in the service of Buddhism; paintings of the bodhisattva Avalokiteshvara (Korean: Gwaneum Bosal) are especially noted for their elegance and spirituality.
 The patronage of the Goryeo's leading families resulted in the production of the high quality Buddhist paintings like refined and detailed paintings of Buddhist saints or monks.

 King Gongmin of Goryeo (1330–1374) was a significant painter of the period.
-Yi Nyeong, a court painter, and Yi Je-hyeon, a scholar-painter, are considered significant Goryeo artists outside of the Buddhist tradition.
+Yi Nyeong, a court painter, and Yi Chehyŏn, a scholar-painter, are considered significant Goryeo artists outside of the Buddhist tradition.